Most Americans are living in smaller or bigger cities. Some of these cities are called villages or towns.

 Municipal governments will hire firefighters, police, and animal control officers for the protection of their citizens.
 They will repair the city’s streets, take care of public land, and collect trash.

-The members of the city council are work closely with the city’s mayor for managing the city and passing local laws.
-City council meetings are led by the mayor who also will represent the city at various public events.
+The members of the city council are working closely with the city’s mayor for managing the city and passing local laws.
+City council meetings are led by the mayor, who also will represent the city at various public events.

-There are cities where the mayor is chosen by the city council while in other cities, the mayor is elected by voters.
+There are cities where the city council chooses the mayor, while in other cities, the mayor is elected by voters.
 Sometimes, city councils may also hire city managers to keep their cities running effectively and smoothly.

 Counties and Districts

 County governments are another type of local government.
-For example, Florida counts 67 counties and counties may include several cities.
+For example, Florida counts 67 counties, and counties may include several cities.
 The county’s voters will elect commissioners for running the county government.
-These commissioners are making decisions about things like land and roads that may extend over several cities.
+These commissioners are making decisions about things like land roads that may extend over several cities.